You are here: The Adoption Profile

 Adoption Link’s Recommended Profile Package

 At Adoption Link, we recommend a three-pronged approach to making your profile as accessible as possible to birthparents.
-This consists of:
+This consists of the following three profiles:

 A one-page printed profile.
 The one-page profile is a single-sided 8.5 x 11 sheet.
-It usually contains two to four photos and 500 to 650 words, and is printed on a high-quality color laser printer.
+It usually contains two to four photos and about 500 words, and is printed on a high-quality color laser printer.
 When a birthparent contacts us for information about potential adoptive parents, this is the first information that we share with them.
+The one-page adoption profile is required.

 • Why you want to adopt — how long you have been thinking about adoption?